machanism-org/machai/ghostwriter/src/site/markdown/act.md

 - `PROCESSED_FILE_REL_PATH`: the processed file path relative to the project directory.
 - `PROCESS_MODE`: either `INTERACTIVE` or `NOT-INTERACTIVE`.
+- `OS_NAME`: the operating-system name reported by the runtime.

 This helps the AI understand what it is processing and whether a follow-up conversation is available.